Lindenwood University: Campus

 The southern and western areas of campus contain much of the new construction.
 The J. Scheidegger Center for the Arts opened in 2008 at a cost of $32 million and lies on the southeast edge of campus.
 The state-of-the-art, 138000 sqft building includes space for performance and arts education.
 It houses classrooms and faculty offices, as well as the 1,200-seat Bezemes Family Theatre, the Emerson Black Box Theatre, the 1,200-seat Boyle Family Gallery, the Charter LUTV HD Studio, and studio space for performing arts and communications students.
 The Scheidegger Center is also the home of the School of Fine and Performing Arts.

 To the northwest of the Scheidegger Center is the Lou Brock Sports Complex.
 The Sports Complex is home to the Lindenwood Lions baseball and softball teams.
 The new president's house, known as Lindenwood House, opened in 2010, and is located on a hill overlooking the Sports Complex and much of the campus.
 The western portions of campus contain many of the new residence halls.
 Reynolds Hall and Pfremmer Hall were constructed in 2008 and sit between the new president's residence and LU Commons, the new student and recreation center.

 Residence halls

 More than 3,800 students live on campus the university's 19 residence halls segregated into male and female facilities.
 Each residence hall has a live-in resident director and three assistant resident directors.
-Male residence halls include Ayres Hall, Cobbs Hall, Flowers Hall, Guffey Hall, Linden Lodge, Mathews Hall, and Parker Hall.
-Female residence halls include Blanton Hall, Calvert Rogers, Eastlick Hall, Irwin Hall, McCluer Hall, New Ayres Hall, Niccolls Hall, Rauch Memorial Hall, Sibley Hall, Pfremmer Hall, Reynolds Hall, and Stumberg Hall.

-Lindenwood purchased land adjacent to the main campus containing various residential properties to create two large student quarters in adjacent neighborhoods, known as the Linden Terraces and First Capitol Houses.
-The properties offer on-campus housing for married student couples and single-parent students, and are also available to male and female students.
-Linden Terrace neighborhood lies just southwest from the main campus.
-First Capitol Houses and the Powell Terrace Residential Area sit east of campus across First Capitol Drive from the main campus.